 An advanced course is provided for those who already have an A Level Italian.

 Advanced students take: ML3101 and ML8103.
 Module ML8103 is only compulsory for BA students.

-All students taking BA Joint Honours Italian and Japanese will take 60 credits in Japanese, 40 credits in Italian and a further 20 non-language credits taught within the School of European Languages, Translation and Politics and selected from the list published at the end of the Japanese entry in this Guide.
+All students taking BA Joint Honours Italian and Japanese will take 60 credits Japanese, 40 credits in Italian and a further 20 non-language credits taught within the School of Modern Languages and selected from the list published at the end of the Japanese entry in this Guide.